Battle Prep

 #osoc is about to get started; teams are almost assembled, you know which projects you'll be coaching and who will help you...
 Now you can start planning together with your coaches & councillors!

 Not sure what to do as a coach, and with expert coaches or student coaches?
-Read all about tasks and Soft Skills & Expectations first.
+Read all about and first.

 Half-time coaches will coach 1 team, full-time coaches will coach 2 teams.